solomonkamanga/100-days-of-code/docs/round-2/log.md

 **Today's Progress:** Completed the Function exercises in [freeCodeCamp's](https://www.freecodecamp.org) Basic JavaScript section, which included implementing a simple queue.

-**Thoughts:** Even though freeCodeCamp is a great resource, it does however all the topics in concise and easily manageable modules so inorder to learn something in its entirety I will have to invest time into other resources such as books, video tutorials and coding exercises.
+**Thoughts:** Even though freeCodeCamp is a great resource, it does however only have the topics in concise and easily manageable modules so in order to learn something in its entirety I will have to invest time into other resources such as books, video tutorials and coding exercises.

 **Link to work:** [Day 4 - freeCodeCamp](https://twitter.com/Changamire_Musa/status/1229117170585612295)